Keke Wyatt: Personal life

 Wyatt was 18 years old when she married Rahmat Morton, her road manager.
 A domestic violence situation between Wyatt and Morton was widely reported in the urban news circuit in 2001, with Wyatt explaining that she had stabbed her husband out of self-defense and to protect her children.
 Wyatt filed for divorce from Morton in 2009 after an escalation of violence, relocating her family from Kentucky to Atlanta, Georgia.
 They have 3 children together, sons Keyver Wyatt Morton (born March 27, 2000) & Rahjah Ke' Morton (born February 27, 2002) and daughter Ke'Tarah Victoria Morton (born August 29, 2008).
 Wyatt was pregnant with her & Morton's fourth child, a daughter by the end of the marriage, but suffered a still birth.

 She remarried in 2010 to Michael Jamar Ford, an ordained minister who went to appear with Wyatt in the reality TV show R&B Divas.
 As of 2013, Wyatt was raising six children with Ford, three fathered by Wyatt's first marriage, a daughter named Mickayla from Ford's previous relationship and their two sons: Ke'Mar Von Ford (born August 16, 2010) & Wyatt Michael Ford (born May 17, 2012).
 Wyatt had her seventh child and Ford's fourth child, a daughter named Ke'Yoshi Bella Ford on March 10, 2015.
 Wyatt announced in April 2017 that she was pregnant with her eighth child.
 In early September 2017, it was reported that the couple were divorcing while she was eight months pregnant.
 On October 27, 2017, Wyatt gave birth to her eighth child and Ford's fifth child, a son named Kendall Miguel Ford.
 Ford confirmed their divorce in August 2018.

 In October 2018, Wyatt married her childhood ex-boyfriend, Zackariah Darring.
 On November 8, 2018, she announced she was pregnant with her ninth child with Zackariah.
 She gave birth to her tenth child on January 6, 2020; a son named Ke'Riah David Darring.
 She gave birth to her eleventh child in 2022.
+In July 2024, Wyatt announced that she and Darring were divorced after five years of marriage.
+She hinted that they separated due to abusive behavior on his part.